Rosetta Engine

 Step 4: Compare report against expected values

-Upon model contribution for the representation of new reporting fields, the generated values will be automatically assigned as the expected values for that report.
+When a reporting field is added or updated, the generated values will be compared against the expected values in the pre-defined test pack for that report.
 This has two effects:

 • The first is that any future contributions to the model will then be tested as part of the model contribution process.
 Any model changes that cause a break in expectations will require the expectations to be updated (if the new expectations are valid) or alternatively maintained (prompting a rejection of the model contribution).